 - A Department’s creation date will be based on the date the Administrative Arrangement Order (AAO) was issued.
 This includes those changes where existing Departments are renamed by an AAO.

-- For a PGPA Act agency the creation date will be based on the commencement date as specified by its enabling legislation or through listing in Schedule 1 of the Public Governance, Performance and Accountability Rule 2014.
+- For a PGPA Act entity, the creation date will be based on the commencement date as specified by its enabling legislation or through listing in Schedule 1 of the Public Governance, Performance and Accountability Rule 2014.

-Where a secondary body is replaced by a PGPA Act Department or entity, its creation date will be based on the commencement date as specified by the authority establishing the new PGPA Act Department or entity.
+Where a secondary body is replaced by a Department or PGPA Act entity, its creation date will be based on the commencement date as specified by the authority establishing the new Department or PGPA Act entity.